Planning Gain Finance

 These loans are generally offered by bridging loan lenders, rather than the well-known high street banks.

-These lenders may be banks themselves, but are usually lesser-known, specialist ones.
+These lenders may be banks themselves, but are usually lesser-known, specialist ones, often called challenger banks.

 Most lenders are independent specialist bridging loan lenders, and each lender may be subject to a different level of regulation and offer different levels of protection to you, should anything go wrong.